 Claude Haiku 4.5: where it fits

 Anthropic's fastest, most compact model — built for speed and volume.
-Released October 15, 2025 by Anthropic, it is built for fastest Claude model, low-latency, high-volume API calls, real-time interactions, and cheapest Claude tier.
+Released October 15, 2025 by Anthropic, it is built for fastest Claude model, near-frontier coding for its tier — 73.3% on SWE-Bench Verified, low-latency, high-volume API calls, and cheapest Claude tier at $1/$5.

 Its trade-offs are real: smallest context in the family (200K), and not for deep reasoning.
 At $1 in / $5 out per million tokens, it sits in the budget price band.